Bad Boy Bubby: Reception

 Bad Boy Bubby received positive reviews from critics.
-Upon its premiere at the Venice Film Festivial, Derek Malcolm of The Guardian hailed the film as the festival's "biggest surprise", a "small epic" that is "highly imperfect but astoninishingly audacious and original", and compared it favourably to David Lynch's Eraserhead and Mike Leigh's Naked.
+Upon its premiere at the Venice Film Festival, Derek Malcolm of The Guardian hailed the film as the festival's "biggest surprise", a "small epic" that is "highly imperfect but astonishingly audacious and original", and compared it favourably to David Lynch's Eraserhead and Mike Leigh's Naked.
 David Stratton awarded it five stars out of five in a highly complimentary review on his television program The Movie Show, remarking, "I really think this is one of the finest and most original of all Australian films that I've seen.
 I really think it's a milestone in Australian cinema".
 In a positive review for The Age, Neil Jillett described Bad Boy Bubby as "shocking, disgusting, silly, pompous exploitative and cruel" while also conceding it was an "extraordinary" film that "stays in the mind".
 He gave praise to Hope's "brilliant" performance but directed criticism to the "clumsy" final act.
 For The New York Times, Ken Shulman commended the film as "electrically entertaining", and gave plaudits to Hope's performance and de Heer's "fast-paced direction".

 The film also holds a 100% approval rating on the review aggregation site Rotten Tomatoes, based on 10 reviews, with a weighted average of 7.9/10.